LanceryH/Thesis_public/README.md

 ## How to grant access

-1. Send me an email with your reasons at lancery.hugo@outlook.com
+Please send me an email at lancery.hugo@outlook.com with a brief explanation of why you'd like access.

-2. You will get access to the private repository !
+You will receive access to the private repository shortly!

 ## Project context